nise406/liri-node-app/README.md

 Liri bot

 Liri is a node.js command line application that takes in parameters and gives back data.
-The user must enter 'node liri.js' into the command line followed by a command and then a search parameter.
+The user must enter 'node liri.js' into the command line followed by a command and then a search.

 Possible commands are: 'concert-this', 'spotify-this-song', 'movie-this', or 'do-what-it-says'.
-The search parameter can be whatever the user is looking for.

 'concert-this' uses the Bandsintown API to retrieve all upcoming concerts for an artist that is searched.
-Each venue name, location, and date is provided for all results.
+The venue name, location, and date.

 'spotify-this-song' uses the Spotify API to retrieve data about the song entered in the search parameter.
-All song titles that contain the search parameter or parts of it are returned.
-The user will receive the artist, song name, a link to preview the song, and the album name for each result.
+The song titles that contain the search parameter or parts of it.
+The user will receive the artist, song name, a link to preview the song, and the album name.

 'movie-this' uses the OMDb API to retreive data about the movie entered in the search parameter.
-The result will include the title, release year, IMDb rating, Rotten Tomatoes rating, country or countries it was filmed in, langauge, plot, and actors/actresses in the film.
+The result will include the title, release year, IMDb rating, country or countries it was filmed in, langauge, plot, and actors/actresses in the movie.

 'do-what-it-says' is a command that reads the random.txt file and executes the parameters inside of it.
-By default it is set to 'spotify-this-song,I Want It That Way', but this can be changed to any of the other commands with any search parameter.
+By default it is set to 'spotify-this-song,I Want It That Way', but this can be changed to any of the other commands with any search.

 All results are returned in the command line, but also into a separate text file named 'log.txt' as well.